-6. Repeat steps 1 through 5 for the remaining policies.
+6. Repeat steps 1 through 9 for any additional policies.

 [ C ] Make sure the BESA is NOT included in the 'Deny Logon as a Batch' or 'Deny Logon as a service' because the deny supersedes the allow and even adding the account under 'Logon as a Batch' or 'Logon as a service' would not resolve the issue.
 (Figure 4)